AltropInc/alt/doc/script/Functor.md

 In some cases, a function call can use the class name directly.

-One case is when the enclosing class is an [immaterial class](ImmaterialClass.md).
-An immaterial class defines only functors and meta members.
-It has no data/value, class members, or constructors defined in object scope.
+One case is when the enclosing class is a [stateless class](KindsOfClasses.md).
+A stateless class defines only functors and meta members.
+It has no members oror constructors defined in the object scope.
 Therefore  we do not need to create an object of the class to perform the function call.
 For instance:
 ```altscript
 class Σ implements functional   // Σ is a subclass that implements the functional interface
 {